 Food is easy.
 Figuring out how to end patterns of overeating and how to feel peaceful and happy with your relationship with food is the real challenge.
 Getting curious about perfectionism and procrastination (instead of lathering on the self-blame) can help untangle things.

 Sometimes (most of the time), the key to overcoming overeating is to take a step back and get a different perspective.

-Overeating can be an easy way to procrastinate.
+Overeating is an easy way to procrastinate.
 It’s also a way to soothe anxiety or squash feelings of frustration or “not being good enough.”
 Emotional eating is often the busy woman’s way to deal with pressure, with endless to-do lists, with not feeling appreciated, or with feeling tired and like you’ll never get enough done.